harleydutton/Tabula-Rasa/tabula-rasa.md

 - Player: The player's name
 - Setting: The name of the character's setting
 - Story: The name of the story the character was in
+- Concept: The characters role

 ### Action Delay
 This is how long your character has to wait to do things in combat.
 Lower means faster.
 If you would like to decrease your action delay you can do so by spending CP.
-The typical default action delay is 10 but you should take a look at the setting document provided by your storyteller to make sure.
+The default action delay is 10 but you should take a look at the setting document provided by your storyteller to make sure.

 |                | Default | -1 AD | -2 AD | -3 AD | -4 AD | -5 AD | -X AD  |
 | -------------- | ------- | ----- | ----- | ----- | ----- | ----- | ------ |